heptarch/heptarch.github.io/drafts/rbl2.md

 favours</a> the notion that new ideas live in the gap between disciplines.
 The goal of the core team is exploratory, not conclusive;
 they sketch out the global shape of the problem space, the technical lacunae, fruitful overlaps, roadblocks and avenues of attack.
-They
+Once the core team reaches a threshold level of strategic clarity, core researchers partially decouple and start to build out the teams that will implement these strategies.
+But they always remain partially coupled in case --- as happens with the best-laid plans --- things go awry, or more optimistically, new and interesting developments occur across disciplinary lines.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>